LucaPontellini/Homepage/README.md

 ### Other Projects
 - [End-of-Year-Project-for-Computer-Science-Poker](https://github.com/LucaPontellini/End-of-Year-Project-for-Computer-Science-Poker.git) (Version 1.0): An interactive casino simulation built with Python, HTML, CSS, JavaScript, and Flask.
 It features a sophisticated game engine, a dynamic user interface, and a fully operational cashier module.
 Currently, the available game is poker, with more games to be added in the future.

 - [Christmas-project](https://github.com/LucaPontellini/Christmas-project.git) (Version 2.0): A comprehensive data collection system to manage users and the cashier in a casino environment.
-It integrates seamlessly with [Ponte's Casino](https://github.com/LucaPontellini/End-of-Year-Project-for-Computer-Science-Poker.git), handling user information efficiently and securely.
+It is an extension of the [End-of-Year-Project-for-Computer-Science-Poker](https://github.com/LucaPontellini/End-of-Year-Project-for-Computer-Science-Poker.git) and integrates seamlessly with it, handling user information efficiently and securely.
 Built with Flask, HTML, CSS, JavaScript, and JSON.

 ## 🌱 I’m currently learning ...